 For each construction material category, there are dozens & in some cases hundreds of manufacturers providing equivalent products complying with technical specifications.
 From Specifiers, Influencers & Decision Makers’ perspective, there is little to differentiate among various options.

 Unstructured Approach toward Sourcing, Nurturing, Tracking & Closing Opportunities:

 Most Building Material manufacturers (irrespective of their size) do not have an optimized CRM implemented in their workflows.
 Their standard practice is to depend on Sales teams to generate project leads based on their networking, meetings with Consultants, Contractors, Developers, Independent Primary/Secondary Research, etc. However, the main output & skill of Sales professionals is generating revenues & this is required to be their prime purpose & focus at all times.

 For any Sales professional, spending more time with prospects is much more valuable as compared to finding those prospects.
 Optimizing efficiency of Sales teams has a direct positive impact on the revenues of the company.
-Hence non-core activities such as Market Research, Finding Project Opportunities should be outsourced to other companies having expertise in these areas .
+Hence we should consider outsourcing non-core activities such as Market Research, Finding Project Opportunities to other companies having expertise in these areas .

 Adopting a Structured Data & Analytics Approach for Project Sales is a panacea to these modern challenges.